Breach of any statements made in our Code of Conduct will result in immediate account suspension.

 - Mentoring sessions should be kept confidential by both parties.
 The content of mentoring sessions and information exchanged should only be shared by mutual agreement unless serious health, safety, misconduct or criminal issues come to light.

-- Mentors and mentees are to respect each other’s time by being punctual, agreeing aims at the start of sessions, keeping conversations ‘on-topic’, and changing session times only when it is necessary to do so.
+- Mentors must respect a mentee’s time by being punctual, agreeing aims at the start of sessions, keeping conversations ‘on-topic’, and changing session times only when it is necessary to do so.

-- Mentors and mentees are to respect each other’s dignity and show a commitment to equal opportunities by avoiding discrimination on any grounds during any stage of the mentoring process and communications and using appropriate and professional language and behaviours.
+- Mentors must respect a mentee’s dignity and show a commitment to equal opportunities by avoiding discrimination on any grounds during any stage of the mentoring process and communications and using appropriate and professional language and behaviours.

 Liabilities and waiver: